mattermost/docs/source/install/install-rhel-8.rst

     7. Start the PostgreSQL interactive terminal by running ``psql``.

     8. Create the Mattermost database by running ``postgres=# CREATE DATABASE mattermost WITH ENCODING 'UTF8' LC_COLLATE='en_US.UTF-8' LC_CTYPE='en_US.UTF-8' TEMPLATE=template0;``.

     9. Create the Mattermost user *mmuser* by running ``postgres=# CREATE USER mmuser WITH PASSWORD 'mmuser-password';``.

         .. note::

             Use a password that is more secure than ``mmuser-password``.

     10. Grant the user access to the Mattermost database by running ``postgres=# GRANT ALL PRIVILEGES ON DATABASE mattermost to mmuser;``.

+    11. Configure Mattermost Server to run on startup by creating the ``systemd`` unit file, editing the file contents, and then reloading the file.

+    12. If you have SELinux enabled and enforced, modify the SELinux context of the ``systemd`` file by running ``restorecon /etc/systemd/system``,

-    11. Exit the PostgreSQL interactive terminal by running ``postgres=# \q``.
+    13. Exit the PostgreSQL interactive terminal by running ``postgres=# \q``.

-    12. Log out of the *postgres* account by running ``exit``.
+    14. Log out of the *postgres* account by running ``exit``.

-    13. (Optional) If you use separate servers for your database and the Mattermost app server, you may allow PostgreSQL to listen on all assigned IP Addresses.
+    15. (Optional) If you use separate servers for your database and the Mattermost app server, you may allow PostgreSQL to listen on all assigned IP Addresses.
 To do so, open ``/etc/postgresql/{version}/main/postgresql.conf`` as *root* in a text editor, and replacing ``{version}`` with the version of PostgreSQL that's currently running.
 As a best practice, ensure that only the Mattermost server is able to connect to the PostgreSQL port using a firewall.

         a.
 Open ``/var/lib/pgsql/data/postgresql.conf`` as root in a text editor.